-You might have to read your financials differently at year-end this year.
+You might have to read your business financials differently at year-end this year.
 Many of my clients experienced a ‘gap’ in work and revenue during the pandemic’s initial months.
 Firms in the interior design industry had to delay scheduled installations, which affected project deadlines and revenue recognition.
 Many interior design firms are also experiencing delays in vendor production.
 Furniture that would typically take 4-6 weeks to manufacture is now taking 12-14 weeks.
 Combining these two factors with general concerns about cash spending has created a 3-5 month ‘gap’ that has pushed deliverables to 2021.
 Two of my clients, for example, have seen 40% of their 2020 revenue push into 2021.

 The good news is the business is still there.
 The bad news is we need to be more cautious when reading our financial statements as a direct comparison can be misleading.
 Comparing 2020 to 2019 and 2018 without identifying a ‘gap’ in your business performance will lead you to a wrong conclusion, which could ultimately lead you to make faulty business decisions based on raw data alone.